 Legal document checking.

-If you are presented with a contract prepared by another party or their solicitors, there really is no substitute for getting your own legal advice on its content.
+If you are presented with a contract prepared by another party or their solicitors, there really is no substitute for getting your own independent legal advice on its content.

 Catalyst Law are team of legal professionals with over 20 years' experience helping businesses and people with their legal problems.